 2. Order-Vehicle Constraints

 Many a time software tend to focus on cold, hard data and ignore real life order-vehicle constraints.
 Often, two different genres of products, ex- electronics and perishable can’t be shipped together, at other times, a specific kind of product, say medicines can only be supplied in special vehicles.
-Softwares that consider these order-vehicle constraints have a better chance of helping businesses in real-world scenarios.
+Softwares that consider these vehicle routing constraints / problems have a better chance of helping businesses in real-world scenarios.